richchapler/AzureSolutionsDocumentation/wip/Synapse_SparkPool.md

 - **Integrate with CI/CD**
   Store your `.py` scripts in a Git repo and automate deployment of job definitions via ARM templates or the Synapse CLI, ensuring script and definition versioning.

-By submitting pure batch jobs instead of interactive notebooks, you eliminate notebook-startup overhead and shorten end-to-end latency—while still running on the same Synapse Spark pool and leveraging its autoscale, auto-pause, and dynamic-allocation features.